mthorning/matt-thorning.dev/src/pages/2019-01-24-bash-tips/index.md

 `ctrl-r` | Reverse history search. `Ctrl-r` next item, `ctrl-j` to copy or `enter` to run.
 `top` | Live feed of processes using memory and how much memory they are using.
 `htop` | Like top but with a graphical interface.
+`tee` | Splits the output of a program so that it can be both displayed on screen and saved in a file.

 ## Variables
 ```